In this guide I explain how to disassemble Sony Vaio TZ series laptops in order to remove and replace the hard drive.

 The hard drive is mounted under the metal bracket.
-Remove one screw securing the hard drive bracket.
+Remove one screw securing the bracket.

-Lift up the hard drive and disconnect the hard drive cable.
+Lift up the hard drive and disconnect the cable.

 The hard drive has been removed.
-If you are replacing the hard drive, you’ll have to transfer four rubber corners to a new drive.
+If you are replacing it, you’ll have to transfer four rubber corners to a new drive.

 My Sony Vaio TZ130N had a Toshiba 1.8″ 100GB hard drive (MK1011GAH) installed.
 It’s same type of HDD found in iPods.